 The next morning we took a bus to an even smaller town called Chusenjo by a lake of the same name with the purpose of climbing the nearby Mountain Nantai-San (2450 meter high).
 The road up to the highlands - climbing to 1200meter above sea level - is so steep and winding, that there are two separate roads: one going up the mountain, the other going down.
 As we arrived, we started looking for the path leading up to Nantai-san.
-Funny, but only that took us about an hour.
-Then we learned that the path begins behind and through the local Shrine,

 and you need to pay at the shrine and get a pass